jeremygray/pyfilesec/docs/source/index.rst

     % pip install pyFileSec

-pyFileSec does not package a copy of OpenSSL, which you'll need.
+pyFileSec does not come with a copy of OpenSSL, which you'll need.

 OpenSSL
 =================